munesudube/munesudube/README.md

 - Hi, I’m @munesudube.
-I'm interested in a whole lot of programming languages but I particularly like PHP, Javascript and Python
+I'm interested in a whole lot of programming languages but I particularly like Javascript, Python and PHP

 <!---
 munesudube/munesudube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.